11 Haunted Places in Washington you need to visit

 University Heights, Seattle

-University Heights in Seattle was at one time a school, but it has since been converted into a community center.
-It is also considered to be one of the most haunted buildings in Washington thanks to the spirit of a little boy who is haunting the building.
+University Heights in Seattle was once a school but has since been converted into a community center.
+It is also considered one of the most haunted buildings in Washington, thanks to the spirit of a little boy inhabiting it.

-The youngster is believed to have been a student at University Heights when it was still operating as a school and it seems like she has never left.
+The youngster is believed to have been a student at University Heights when it was still operating as a school, and it seems like she never left.

 He is often seen and heard playing in the halls.
-However, he certainly does not seem to be alone in the building since many visitors, staff, and paranormal investigators have all said that they have heard what sounds like a small group of children laughing and playing in the building.
+However, he certainly does not seem to be alone in the building since many visitors, staff, and paranormal investigators have all said they have heard a small group of children laughing and playing in the building.

 At least the little boy doesn’t seem to be lonely!